 Step 4: How Long Should You Leave a Clay Mask On?

-This is one of the most common questions.
+This is one of the most frequently asked questions about clay mask benefits.

 -

-Apply a soothing toner
+Apply a soothing toner if desired

 -